 If I had known you were sick, I

 If she had his number, none of this

-We can make negative sentences with 'would' and 'would have.'
-To do so, we simply add 'not' to 'would' as illustrated below:
+We can make negative sentences with both 'would' and 'would have.'
+To do so, we simply add 'not' to 'would', as illustrated below:

-Take a look at these examples to see the negation process in action:
+Take a look at these examples to see how negation works in sentences: